-“But Benjamin said that she comes and talks to you.”
+“But Mack said that she comes and talks to you.”
 Claire tries to gather all of the gaps in her knowledge so that she can fill them, but the more she looks at them the more the answers seem like islands in a vast sea of the unknown.

 “She does,” he says, “I bump into her at the bookstore or sometimes other places too.
 She introduced herself the first time and now she always stops to greet me, but then she gets this funny look like she’s forgetting something and the conversation kind of just drifts off.”

 “That’s weird,” Claire says, “It’s unusual for her not to know something.
 Especially about the house.”

 “Yeah.
 It’s complicated,” Claire offers, unsure of where to even begin.

 The silence seeps between them once more and Claire realizes that the night has grown quiet; the rain has returned to its dreary drizzle.

 “Claire,” he repeats, and something about the familiarity of hearing her name makes Claire feel lighter than she has all day.

 “Declan, what’s so important about the blue flame?”

 He laughs for real this time, a chuckle as he looks down at the sharp angle of his knees.
 “I don’t know.
 I just know it’s important.”

 “I… I really don’t know.
 But the first night I walked into your backyard I saw it, and it felt like a beacon calling out to me.
 Like it might hold the answers to all of the questions I have.
 But every time I get here it’s already gone out.”